Mount Bethany EHSS: Incident

 On 31 August 2005 the roof tiles of the secondary wing collapsed, injuring more than 20 students and 1 teacher.
-The incident occurred during lunch time.
+The incident occurred in mid term exam time[afternoon].
 The three storied building was built in the 1970s, under the first construction plan of the school.
 The injured were taken to Muthoot Medical Centre by the school emergency officials, providing them with preliminary care.
 According to the police, the students suffered from minor head and back injuries and the teacher had only few bruises.
 The school was only shut down for two days and resumed normal classes the following Thursday.

 The site was visited by MLAs Thomas Isaac, Raju Abraham and the district collector.
 The collapsed roof was reinstalled with modern construction materials.

-Rivalry

-The school competes in district and state levels in fields such as arts and sports.
-The school has won medals and Kalathilakams.
-Mount Bethany trains students from running to basketball.
-The school has a tournament sized basketball court, which is used for practice and tournaments.
-The school has a friendly rivalry with its Catholic counterpart Girideepam Bethany School in Kottayam.
-Basketball tournaments are held between the campuses.